-- 3.2.1 Marble Arch has been a hotspot for street drinking, fly tipping and anti-social behaviour for many years.
-A Police Environmental Audit carried out in 2010 recommended gating this highway, however at that time it was not viable due to previous legislation making it cost prohibitive.
-However, the issues remain, the recommendation still stands and since the introduction of the Anti-Social Behaviour, Crime and Policing Act 2014 gating of a highway is now covered by a PSPO, simplifying the process and significantly reducing the financial outlay. - 3.2.2 Police have difficulty with dealing with the street drinkers in the area due to the layout and with another route being available (Temple Bar) a few hundred yards away, making it easy for the drinkers to evade the police (see Appendix 1).

-- 3.2.3 Marble Arch has easy access through Ash Street making it an ideal place for fly tippers. - 3.2.4 In order to make a PSPO the legislation states that the Council needs to consult with anyone who could legitimately use that highway as well as those who live nearby. - 3.2.5 A PSPO can only be made for a period of 3 years.
-At any time before expiry the Council can extend a PSPO by up to 3 years following consultation with the local Police and community representatives as the Council thinks appropriate.
+- 3.2.1 Marble Arch had been a hotspot for street drinking, fly tipping and anti-social behaviour for many years.
+A Police Environmental Audit carried out in 2010 recommended gating this highway but, at that time it was not viable due to previous legislation making it cost prohibitive.
+However, since the making of the PSPO restricting access to Marble Arch in 2018, the levels of crime and anti-social behaviour have reduced.
+(See Appendix 3 statement of support from area Sergeant Rodney Williams, Northamptonshire Police) - 3.2.2 Police had difficulty with dealing with the street drinkers in the area due to the layout and with another route being available (Temple Bar) a few hundred yards away, making it easy for the drinkers to evade the police and support agencies. - 3.2.3 Marble Arch has easy access through Ash Street making it an ideal place for fly tippers. - 3.2.4 In order to make, or renew, a PSPO the legislation states that the Council needs to consult with anyone who could legitimately use that highway as well as those who live nearby. - 3.2.5 A PSPO can only be made for a period of 3 years.
+At any time before expiry the Council can extend a PSPO by up to 3 years following consultation with the local Police and community representatives as the Council thinks appropriate. - 3.2.6 The current PSPO expires on 8th January 2021, a new Order needs to be made prior to the expiry date, or the gates will have to be removed as agreed with Highways.